zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Mosquito_Blood_Feeding/Mosquito_Blood_Feeding.md

     <img src="../img/mf_counting.png" width="300" />

-6. Calculate the mf concentration in the microfilaremic blood stock.
+6. Repeat steps 2-5 three times.
+Take the average of the three mf counts and calculate the mf concentration in the microfilaremic blood stock.

 7. In a 15 mL or 50 mL conical tube, dilute the microfilaremic blood with Defibrinated Sheep's Blood to the desired blood feeding concentration.
 Use C<sub>1</sub>V<sub>1</sub>=C<sub>2</sub>V<sub>2</sub> to calculate how much microfilaremic blood and how much control blood to add to the conical tube.